hemantkumar0506/potato-disease-classification/README.md

 ## Acknowledgements

- - [Potato Disease Classification](https://codebasics.io/) - This project wouldn't have been possible without this guided project.
-It saved my enormous amount of time to craeting synthesis data.
-A huge shout-out to its creator [Dhaval Patel](https://www.linkedin.com/in/dhavalsays/).
+ - [Potato Disease Classification] - This project wouldn't have been possible without your guidance.
+You saved my enormous amount of time in building this project .
+A huge shout-out to [Dhaval Patel](https://www.linkedin.com/in/dhavalsays/).